 “It’s the only thing that makes sense.
-There is no way the Rysteans could hide from the Kardons for as long as they have.
+There is no way the Rysteians could hide from the Kardons for as long as they have.
 The Kardons have tried to smash their way through this forcefield, but brute force isn’t enough, so they’ve had to rely on more sublte means for once.
 The natural forces that govern this world.
 The Kardons are an intelligent race, but they know nothing of the natural forces of this world.
 Why would they?
 They’re gods, normally they can bend a world to their will.
 Still like I said earlier, sometimes natural forces can counteract the supernatural.
-It would seem the Kardons have allowed these Rysteans to tinker away until they’ve stumbled on a natural element that can create a rip in the barrier.
+It would seem the Kardons have allowed these Rysteians to tinker away until they’ve stumbled on a natural element that can create a rip in the barrier.
 That’s why that Demonic Octopus was driven away by those pitiful magics Denika.
-It along with every other animal the Kardons have corrupted in these filthy oceans is monitoring the Rystieans progress for their masters.
+It along with every other animal the Kardons have corrupted in these filthy oceans is monitoring the Rysteians progress for their masters.
 As soon as the portal is ready, the Kardons will swarm this base and use it to escape to the surface and then.”

 “Then what?”
 Ashlei asked.

 “There will be no stopping them.
 They’ll ravage the entire cosmos and beyond.
 We have to sabotage the Rysteians machine now or else all is lost.”